Samuel Farkas, BARBRI Vice President Instruction

-Perhaps you’ve heard that you need to work “X” number of practice MBE questions each week to pass the exam.
-Or, maybe you’ve heard there is some magic number of total questions that you have to answer throughout your preparation to earn a passing score on the MBE.
+Perhaps you’ve heard that you need to work “X” number of MBE practice questions each week to pass the exam.
+Or, maybe you’ve heard there is some magic number of total MBE questions that you have to answer throughout bar prep to earn a passing score.
 This “drill and kill” formula emphasizes quantity over quality and speed over deliberation, which may not improve your MBE score.

 Make no mistake, it’s critically important to work MBE practice questions.
 After all, it takes practice to improve.
 The key to success, however, is to use practice questions effectively.

-Note: As a general rule, we don’t recommend spending a lot of time with “real” released MBE questions.
-Click here to learn why.
+Side note: We don’t recommend spending too much time with “real” released MBE questions.
+Learn why.